 As an overview, your kitchen and premises need to be clean and kept in good condition.
-You need to be following good food hygiene practices in your kitchen, including protection against contamination and pest control.
+You need to be following good food hygiene practices in your kitchen, including cleaning and protection against contamination and pest control.
 However, your home baking business won’t be measured by the same standards as a big commercial premises like a restaurant.

 The Food Standards Agency lists what regulations food preparation areas should follow: